googlegenomics/readthedocs/docs/source/use_cases/discover_public_data/clinvar_annotations.rst

 ClinVar Annotations
 ===================

 Annotations from `ClinVar`_ were loaded into Google Genomics for use in sample annotation pipelines.
-This data reflects the state of `ClinVar`_ at a particular point in time - it is not being kept current as more annotations are added to `ClinVar`_ over time.
+This data reflects the state of `ClinVar`_ at a particular point in time.

 Each of the annotation sets listed below was imported into the API from the source files.
 The source files are also mirrored in Google Cloud Storage.